The Free Public Kayaking Program

 and the Brooklyn Bridge Park Conservancy, the Brooklyn Bridge Park Boathouse has provided an outstanding curriculum of youth paddling activities.
 Weekday programs are group activities, typically with camps or schools, and are coordinated by the Conservancy.
 Please contact them for addtional details or to reserve a spot.

 What is the Youth Kayak Program?

 It is an introduction to kayaking for youths aged 12 to 18.
-It will include an on-land session to familiarize participants with basic equipment and terminology, an on-water demonstration of such skills as paddling forward, backward, and sideways; stopping and turning; followed by time to try out your new skills!
+It will include an on-land session to familiarize participants with basic equipment and terminology and an on-water demonstration of such skills as paddling forward, backward, and sideways as well as stopping and turning, followed by time to try out these new skills!
 The entire session will last 2 hours.
-All participants will paddle on ‘sit-on-top’ style plastic kayaks, and a mixture of single and double kayaks are used.
+All participants will paddle on sit-on-top’style plastic kayaks, and a mixture of single and double kayaks are used.
 No more than 20 participants will be on the water at any given time.

 What are the organizational requirements?